Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Introduction

-In other words, if we are given a suitably definable family $\{\A_t:t\in\R\}$ of partitions of $[\omega]^\omega$, then we can find a perfect, and thus uncountable, subfamily $\{\A_t:t\in P\}$ and a set $x$ which is homogeneous for all of these perfectly-many partitions simultaneously.
-By standard facts, $\R$ can be replaced by any uncountable Polish space here.
+In other words, if we are given a suitably definable family $\{\mathbb{A}_t:t\in\mathbb{R}\}$ of partitions of $[\omega]^\omega$, then we can find a perfect subfamily $\{\mathbb{A}_t:t\in P\}$ and a set $x$ which is homogeneous for all of these perfectly many partitions simultaneously and in the same way.
+By standard facts, $\mathbb{R}$ can be replaced by any uncountable Polish space here.
+Theorem \ref{thm:para_Silver} was localized to semiselective coideals by Farah in \cite{MR1644345}.

-Theorem \ref{thm:para_Silver} was given a combinatorial proof, in the style of Ellentuck, by Pawlikowski \cite{MR1075374}.
-This can be obtained with the local results to obtain a form where $x$ may be found in a prescribed (semi)selective coideal, see \cite{MR1644345}.
 The metamathematical counterpart to Theorem \ref{thm:para_Silver}, due to Baumgartner and Laver, is that selective ultrafilters are preserved by Sacks forcing $\mathbb{S}$: